Chinese hoisin sauce vs teriyaki sauce: Are they alike?

 Basics of hoisin sauce

-The basis for the condiment that is the hoisin sauce is the fermented soybean paste that is also added with several flavors and spices.
+The basis for hoisin sauce is the fermented soybean paste that is also laced with several flavors and spices.

-The hoisin sauce is vegetarian and vegan-friendly as it does not contain any animal products, although traditionally it is the sauce made for the Peking duck Cantonese delicacy.
+Hoisin sauce is vegetarian and vegan-friendly as it doesn’t contain any animal products, although traditionally it is the sauce you’d use for the Cantonese Peking duck.

 You should note that hoisin is made from fermented soybeans which means that it contains gluten and if you’re on a gluten-free diet, then you might consider getting a different sauce or get a hoisin sauce that’s not soy-based.

 Little is known about the origins of hoisin sauce, other than that it’s Cantonese.

 Hoisin sauce has a very strong salty and sweet flavor that makes it a great pair with any BBQ recipe or stir-fry cuisine.

 Hoisin sauce is a great way to add a unique Asian flavor profile to your growing list of food recipes.

-But the majority of the hoisin sauce’s ingredients have a lot of health benefits.
-So unless your doctor’s recommended you to eat a low-sodium diet or you have no allergic reactions to it, then you may eat hoisin sauce.
+But the majority of hoisin sauce’s ingredients have a lot of health benefits.
+So unless your doctor’s recommended you to eat a low-sodium diet or you have any allergies to one of its ingredients, you can safely eat it.

-In Japan, most teriyaki recipes are made up of fish meat (e.g. mackerel, trout, salmon, tuna, skipjack, marlin, and yellowtail), while in the States it has also moved towards white and red meat are used such as beef, lamb, pork, and chicken.
+It’s still mostly used for fish recipes (such as mackerel, trout, salmon, tuna, skipjack, marlin, and yellowtail), while in the States it has also moved towards white and red meat such as beef, lamb, pork, and a lot of chicken.

-The teriyaki sauce, by default, can only be used for teriyaki recipes as it will not bring out the best in other foods.
+The teriyaki sauce, by default, should only be used for teriyaki recipes as it will not bring out the best in other foods.